meda-lang/meda/README.md

 ### Design Ideas

 1. Types are required.
 Why?
 Safety, debugging, and scalability.
-2. Semis are required.
+2. All programs need to have a main method.
 Why?
-I don't want people to waste time thinking about whether they are required or not.
-3. All programs need to have a main method.
-Why?
 Having a main method makes it easier to figure out where a program starts.
-4. Formatter will be included and code that does not conform to the style guide will not compile.
+3. Formatter will be included and code that does not conform to the style guide will not compile.

 ### Syntax